-If you’re just embarking on your DIY journey, you just want one power drill that does all the job in the house.
-A power drill is basically a screw diver, is considered the most popular power drill of all time.
-It has a chuck which accepts a whole range of bit in different length and sizes, from circular bit to the hex-shaped drill bit.
+If you’re just embarking on your DIY journey, you just want one power drill that does all the jobs in the house.
+A power drill is basically a screw diver and is considered the most popular power drill of all time.
+It has a chuck which accepts a whole range of bits in different lengths and sizes, from circular bits to the hex-shaped drill bit.
 Brilliantly, when you put your hex-shank bit into the chuck and it will turn into a screwdriver.

 As your DIY improves, you’d suddenly find that the power drill doesn’t give the power you need to drive on tougher material or you are frustrated for having to switch between drills of varying powers in order to complete a job.
 That’s where you’ll find a need for a different power tool.
 So, what’re your drilling priorities?
 This handy guide will guide you to find the best option for you to undertake a variety of DIY tasks and projects.

 - Lithium-ion Battery drill vs NiCad Battery Drill